NorbertoVasconcelos/challenge-iOS/README.md

-# ELSA Challenge for iOS Developers
+# Challenge for iOS Developers

 ## Problem
 Create a Voice Note application that records audio and transcribes it to text.
 A location is captured for each note.